I’m currently ‘recovering’ from an intense project – interviewing corrections clients for a week.

-It really stretched me – with interviews ranging from young offenders through to ‘lifers’ on parole, murderers on methadone and some fully patched members of notorious NZ gangs.
+It really stretched me – with interviews ranging from young offenders through to ‘lifers’ on parole, convicted murderers and senior patched members of notorious NZ gangs.

 The interviews usually took place in Corrections’ facilities, sometimes in homes, and were always chaperoned.

 The sessions often opened emotional cans of worms and my initial fears soon gave way to tears in the eyes of the people I was interviewing as they told their stories, and described what it was like to be a client of the DoC.

 At the end of each day I was returning home emotionally shattered, and needed equally to have some down-time and to share what were humbling, powerful, and usually upsetting stories.

 Yes – the project was affecting me.
 Their stories were percolating in my mind and there wasn’t room for much else.

 I was immersed, and I believe that’s what it takes to uncover insights.
 I mean, it’s called ‘deep dive’ research for a reason.

 A colleague pointed out how in counselling there’s a risk of transference of emotion from client to counsellor, and how it’s important to regulate your feelings, but I’m not sure there are such rules for design and ethnographic research.

 My thoughts centred around the people, their struggles and triumphs, the intrigue of prison life, and the underlying design challenge of what it takes to create positive change in these lives.